 497 [CAPS] Senior Seminar 3 Course Prerequisite: Completion of Junior Writing Portfolio; admitted to the major in Digital Technology and Culture; senior standing.
 Major multimedia project for nonprofit organization or small business with special focus on project management, planning, and execution.

-498 Internship V 1-6 May be repeated for credit; cumulative maximum 6 hours.
+498 Internship V 1-6 May be repeated for credit; cumulative maximum 6 credits.
 Course Prerequisite: Admitted to the major in Digital Technology and Culture; junior standing; department permission.
 Direct professional learning experiences in the area of digital media, technology, and culture.
 S, F grading.

-499 Special Problems V 1-4 May be repeated for credit; cumulative maximum 12 hours.
+499 Special Problems V 1-4 May be repeated for credit; cumulative maximum 12 credits.
 Course Prerequisite: Admitted to the major in Digital Technology and Culture; junior standing.
 Independent study conducted under the jurisdiction of an approving faculty member; may include independent research studies in technical or specialized problems; selection and analysis of specified readings; development of a creative project; or field experiences.
 S, F grading.

 560 Critical Theories, Methods, and Practice in Digital Humanities 3 History, theory, and practice of digital humanities, with attention paid to how digital humanities are transforming disciplinary knowledge.
 (Crosslisted course offered as DTC 560, ENGLISH 560).